 Victims should be very happy there are no hernia mesh class action lawsuits in the United States.
 Class action suits can be important in some circumstances.
 They allow multiple plaintiffs to pool their evidence and resources to take on a large, well-funded opponent.
 They are typically, the most beneficial to victims when the average claim is small and pursuing an individual law suit would be cost prohibitive.
 These suits are not, however, right for everyone.
 If you are considering joining a class action lawsuit, you may want to look at the downsides of this process.
 It is important to note that, fortunately, there are no hernia mesh lawsuit class actions in the United States.
-There has never been a hernia mesh class action in the United States.
+There has never been a hernia mesh class action in the United States!
 There is an Ethicon Physiomesh hernia mesh class action pending in Canada.
-There are a 2-3 hernia mesh Multidistrict litigation pending in United States Federal Courts.
+There are several hernia mesh Multidistrict litigation pending in United States Federal Courts.
 There are three State Court consolidated lawsuits pending in State Courts.
 Avid readers of this hernia mesh lawsuit blog are aware that Federal Multidistrict litigation and State Court consolidated proceedings are very different from a hypothetical hernia mesh class action.

 There are no hernia mesh class action lawsuits in the United States!
 There are numerous consolidated hernia mesh lawsuits pending in Federal and State Court.

 - (Active) Federal Court Multidistrict Litigation (MDL) (settlement in progress) : IN RE: ETHICON PHYSIOMESH FLEXIBLE COMPOSITE HERNIA MESH PRODUCTS LIABILITY LITIGATION MDL No. 2782 (Northern District Of Georgia)

-- (3) The Kugel hernia mesh MDL in Rhode Island Federal Courts (Was disbanded in 2017 after many cases settled) (184 million settlement for 2600 victims) (Kugel mesh lawsuits can still be filed in other newer consolidated proceedings)
+- (Disbanded) The Kugel hernia mesh MDL in Rhode Island Federal Courts (Was disbanded in 2017 after many cases settled) (184 million settlement for 2600 victims) (Kugel mesh lawsuits can still be filed in other newer consolidated proceedings)

 Negatives / Con’s of a class action